opea-project/GenAIInfra/kubeai/README.md

 ## Text Generation with Llama-3 on Gaudi

-The following command will deploy the `Meta-Llama-3.1-8B-Instruct` and/or `Meta-Llama-3.3-70B-Instruct` model with vLLM engine using Gaudi accelerator.
+The following commands will deploy `Meta-Llama-3.1-8B-Instruct` and `Meta-Llama-3.3-70B-Instruct` models with the vLLM engine using Gaudi accelerators.

 ```
 # Meta-Llama-3.1-8B-Instruct model